ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Introduction

-As the development of machine learning and visualization techniques, researchers borrow the visualization idea from the field of computer forensics and network monitoring and use it to classify malware \cite{han2015malware}.
-By converting binary code into image data, the approach can not only visualize the feature information of various types of samples but also improve the detection speed of malicious software.
-The detection process is more simplified than conventional approaches.
-Optimizations for ML algorithms have further improved the development of malware visualization detection techniques \cite{makandar2017malware,huang2017r2,grosse2017adversarial}, in terms of preventing zero-day attacks, non-destructive detection of malware without extracting preselected features, improving accuracy and robustness for detection and reducing time and memory consumption.
+In recent years, researchers borrow the visualization idea from the field of computer forensics and network monitoring, and use machine learning (ML) to classify malware \cite{kancherla2013image,han2015malware,nataraj2011malware}.
+By converting binary code into image data, theses ML-based visualization malware detection methods can not only visualize the features of various types of samples but also improve the detection speed for malicious software.
+The detection process is more simplified than the conventional approaches.
+Optimizations for ML algorithms have further improved the malware visualization detection techniques \cite{makandar2017malware,huang2017r2,grosse2017adversarial}, in terms of preventing zero-day attacks, non-destructive detection of malware without extracting preselected features.
+Meanwhile, it improves the accuracy and robustness for detection and reducing time and memory consumption.

-However, adversarial Examples (AEs) are special samples generated from the original dataset with tiny additional perturbations and are indistinguishable from the discriminative model so that erroneous detection results can be induced.
-AEs were originally proposed by Szegedy \textit{et al.} \cite{szegedy2013intriguing} in 2014.
-Since the discriminative model is constructed by the dataset without AEs, the detection accuracy can be incredibly reduced due to AEs.
-A large number of AE-construction methods \cite{goodfellow2014explaining,szegedy2013intriguing,papernot2016limitations,carlini2017towards,moosavi2016deepfool} and related AE-defence techniques \cite{Cihang2017AE,madry2017towards,ross2017improving,akhtar2017defense,lee2017generative} were proposed.